 Maybe you have been in similar situations severally, sometimes accepting to do something you didn’t want to do.
 It’s not wrong to do something different than what you usually do to please significant people.
 It can be a display of respect and love.
 However, when you are frequently unable to say “no” to people when you want to say “no”, then, there is a problem.

 Note that this article uses the phrase saying “no” figuratively.
 Hence, the meaning is beyond the actual act of saying “no” aloud.
 Saying “no” means deciding not to do something and maintaining that choice amid the pressure to revert to yes.
-It takes a lot of self-discipline to say “no.”
+It takes a lot of self-discipline to say “no.

-The pressure to fit in, to look cool or being afraid of displeasing people can lower your ability to hold on to your personal standards.
+The pressure to fit in, or look cool or being afraid of displeasing people can lower your ability to hold on to your personal standards.
 Let today be the day you stop saying “yes” to everything and start saying “no” without guilt.

 Why You Need to Stop Saying Yes When You Want to Say No